ech0-chambers/pygmentation/README.md

 # pygmentation
-A quality-of-life package for colour schemes and matplotlib plots.
+A quality-of-life package for colour schemes and matplotlib plots. ***Note:** This is not in any way affiliated with the `pygments` package.*

 - [Requirements](#requirements)